ericscharff/oberon-compiler/README.md

 which is placed in the `build` directory.
 Once created, this compiler can be used to compile the Oberon-based compiler.
 The Oberon compiler then compiles itself, so as a form of a "triple test" one can compare the generated C code to ensure that the compiler is still generating correct code.
+The test suite can be run with `make test` and the triple-test with `make compiler-test`.

 Once bootstrapped, the `build` directory contains a shell script called `compile`.
 This shell script can be used to compile examples.
 For example: